 Remove the Water

 Once you’ve learned what the cause of the flood was and have taken all important safety measures, you can then remove the water from the basement.
 The level of water damage will determine how you handle this next step.
-If the water damage is minimal, then you can use a mop and bucket to clean it up.
+If the damage is minimal, then you can use a mop and bucket to clean it up.

-If the water damage is more severe, then you can consider using a sump pump to pump the water out.
+If the damage is more severe, then you can consider using a sump pump to pump the water out.
 It’s also ideal to check the floor drain in the basement.
 If this drain is clogged, then it could delay the water removal process.

 Make sure the drain is working properly for easier water removal.
 Once the majority of the water is removed, you can use rags and cloths to dry the rest of the water.
-If the basement is flooded to an extreme, then you’ll want to have a professional water damage restoration company come in and remove the water for you and assist with cleanup and repair.
+If the basement is flooded to an extreme, then you’ll want to have a professional restoration company come in and remove the water for you and assist with cleanup and repair.

 Pull Up Carpeting and Upholstered Furniture